A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 I have 20+ years of professional experience related to software development.
 Dates are in ISO 8601 format: 2016-08 is August 2016.

-I worked as CTO of Influencity, a company in the field of influencer marketing.
+I joined Influencity, a company in the field of influencer marketing.
 I led a team of talented developers and helped them build the best platform for influencer marketing, using Node.js and React.

 While there I helped improve the architecture, hired two new engineers (for a total of 6 people) and led the team during a complete revamping of critical modules.